 Working Iowa: Increased demand for services at Waypoint, Kidspoint means a need to hire more employees

 CEDAR RAPIDS, Iowa (KCRG) - Kidspoint Learning Center and Pre-School in Cedar Rapids is looking to hire at least 20 child care teachers.
-It’s a division of Waypoint.
-It’s just one of many areas that are facing hiring needs in the new year.
+It’s a division of Waypoint and just one of many areas that are facing hiring needs in the new year.

 Ashlea Hemphill has been a pre-school teacher at Kidspoint for a little more than 10 years.
 There’s a ton of learning that happens in her classroom, from numbers to letters and Spanish.
 There’s even some free time to play, but this isn’t a babysitting service.